fjlaubscher/Webservice.js/README.md

 A simple Web service wrapper library.

-I got kind of tired relying on JQuery all the time to make any HTTP requests using JavaScript.
+I got kind of tired using JQuery to make all my HTTP requests in JavaScript.
 I decided to build this tiny, simple JavaScript library which can be used to call Web services using HTTP GET or HTTP POST.

-It probably sucks, but it works. :D
+It probably sucks, but it works for me :D

 Want to know how to use it?
 Pretty simple, check.